eddyzags/kafka-cli/README.md

 ## Introduction

-Kafkactl is a command line tool for controlling kafka scheduler running on top of Apache Mesos.
+Kafkactl is a command line tool written in GO for controlling kafka scheduler that runs on top of Apache Mesos.
 A simple REST client for the scheduler remote API.

 ## Features